 Products such as OpenSSL can be used in FIPS mode, although the OpenSSL library itself is not validated for FIPS.
 Instead, the OpenSSL library is used with the OpenSSL FIPS Object Module to enable OpenSSL-based applications to operate in FIPS mode.

 For general information about FIPS and its implementation in OpenSSL, these references may be helpful:

 FIPS mode imposes conditions on cryptographic operations such as restrictions on acceptable encryption algorithms or requirements for longer key lengths.
 For OpenSSL, the exact FIPS behavior depends on the OpenSSL version.
-For details, refer to the OpenSSL FIPS User Guide.

 For MySQL to support FIPS mode, these system requirements must be satisfied:

 At build time, MySQL must be compiled using OpenSSL.
 FIPS mode cannot be used in MySQL if compilation uses an SSL library different from OpenSSL.

 In addition, MySQL must be compiled with an OpenSSL version that is certified for use with FIPS.
 OpenSSL 1.0.2 and OpenSSL 3.0 are certified, but OpenSSL 1.1.1 is not.
 Binary distributions for recent versions of MySQL are compiled using OpenSSL 1.1.1 on some platforms, which means they are not certified for FIPS.
 This leads to tradeoffs in available MySQL features, depending on system and MySQL configuration: